ankane/ahoy/README.md

 :fire: Simple, powerful, first-party analytics for Rails

 Track visits and events in Ruby, JavaScript, and native apps.
-Data is stored in your database by default, but you can customize it for any data store.
+Data is stored in your database by default, but you can customize it for any data store as you grow.

 :postbox: Check out [Ahoy Email](https://github.com/ankane/ahoy_email) for emails and [Field Test](https://github.com/ankane/field_test) for A/B testing